Esther Attean Awtt Portrait

 2013 recipient of the Award for Outstanding Indian Child Welfare Advocate from the Adoptive and Foster Families of Maine.

-During her freshman year in high school, Esther responded to the racism and bigotry she encountered by fighting.
+During her freshman year in high school, Esther Anne responded to the racism and bigotry she encountered by fighting.
 Despite getting into trouble a lot, she managed to pass her classes.
-In 1983, Esther moved with her mother to Old Town, Maine.
-On her first day at the new high school, Esther refused to stand for the Pledge of Allegiance.
+In 1983, Esther Anne moved with her mother to Old Town, Maine.
+On her first day at the new high school, she refused to stand for the Pledge of Allegiance.
 “I am not pledging allegiance to the flag that represents the killing of my people,” she told the principal.

-Esther believes healing and justice are possible, and that all the people of Maine have a role in this important work.
+Esther Anne believes healing and justice are possible, and that all the people of Maine have a role in this important work.
 These values were shaped by her parents, siblings, best women friends, and community.
 She treasures the sense of belonging that came from growing up on the reservation – the cohesiveness, beauty, strength, sense of humor, and even the challenges, which her people still face.

 Related Portraits